vdhamer/GitCryptTest/README.md

-# GitCryptTest
+#GitCryptTest
-Test of git-crypt with XCode
+##Test of git-crypt with XCode

 The software has an encrypted Secret.txt file and an unencrypted Unsecret.txt file.
+Secret.txt contains `Hello, secret World!` and Unsecret.txt contains `Hello, World!`.
+So not too thrilling information.
 The Secret.* file is configured to be encrypted and decrypted by [git-crypt](https://github.com/AGWA/git-crypt).

 If you don't have the key (not on hithub), your copy of Secret.txt is encrypted (GPG) and pretty useless.